-A Private Members Bill that sets out to end the core NHS principle that the NHS is free at the point of clinical need has its second reading tomorrow, Friday 11th May.
+A Private Members Bill that sets out to end the core NHS principle that the NHS is free at the point of clinical need had its first reading on 5th Sept 2017 and was due its second reading Friday 11th May 2018.

 The National Health Service (Co-Funding and Co-Payment) Bill 2017-19 is sponsored by a Conservative MP, Christopher Chope.